masyagin1998/robin/README.md

 - [**Palm Leaf Manuscript**](https://yadi.sk/d/sMJxS3IGyTRJEA) - Palm Leaf Manuscript dataset from ICHFR2016 competition;
 - [**Improved LRDE**](https://yadi.sk/d/-VzpQaQ40Wal9Q) - LRDE 2013 magazines dataset.
 I improved its ground-truths for better usage;

-Also I have simple script - `src/dataset/dataset.py`.
-It can fastly generate train-validation-testing data from provided datasets.
+Also I have some simple script - `src/dataset/dataset.py` and `src/dataset/stsl-download.py`.
+First can fastly generate train-validation-testing data from provided datasets, second can be used for getting interesting training data from the Trinity-Sergius Lavra official site.
+It is expected, that you train your simple **robin** on marked dataset, then create new dataset with `stsl-download.py` and `binarize.py`, correct generated ground-truths and train **robin** again with these new pair of input and ground-truth images.

 #### Articles